 Getting independent legal advice is important, and your solicitor will explain the implications and risks associated with taking a Helpful Start Account as part of the Family Springboard mortgage.

 Two important issues they’ll explain fully to you concern what happens if the property buyer can no longer make their mortgage repayments.
 If that happens, we’ll keep the money the helper deposits in the Helpful Start Account.

 And if we need to repossess the property, the helper could lose money if there’s a shortfall between the money we’re owed and the amount we sell the property for.

 More ways to buy your home

-Buying a share of a property with a housing association means you can apply for a smaller mortgage amount – and buy more shares later if you choose to.Explore shared ownership
+Buying a share of a home with a housing association means you can apply for a smaller mortgage amount.

 Subject to status and availability.
 You must be 18 years old or over to apply for a mortgage.